sirbastiano/API/README.md

    cd API
    ```

-2. Set up a virtual environment and activate it:
+2. Set up a virtual environment and activate it (or use miniconda):
    ```bash
    python3 -m venv venv
    source venv/bin/activate  # On Windows: venv\\Scripts\\activate